 When I was drawing these patterns and posting them online for my own edification I found that people gravitated towards them.
 Their enthusiasm and enjoyment of my drawing fueled my recovery, and there were many times when sharing laughter with strangers over another swearing pattern was the brightest moment of my day.
 People often asked when I’d be able to put these patterns on clothing and other things, so I made it my mission to recover as quickly as possible so that I could give people this.
 Now my brain and my strength are slowly returning enough for me to handle making stores and filling them with things covered in my patterns.

 So far I’ve created an Etsy shop with my patterns getting printed on T-shirts, mugs, dresses, leggings, and bags.
 I also made a Spoonflower shop so that people could order the patterns by the yard on a variety of fabrics, or on wrapping or wallpaper.
-Finally I made a PAOM shop for button shirts, dresses, scarves and bags printed with my patterns.
+And I keep adding shops which I post at secretbean.com for shoes, shirts, pins, dresses, scarves and bags printed with my patterns.
 Setting up products with my patterns isn’t as natural or easy a thing for me to do as designing patterns, so I’ll be slowly adding to the stores as I figure out more, but I wanted to get it started so that everyone can enjoy these weird little missives from my fractured time.
 I never imagined that my little pattern drawings would mean anything to anyone but me, let alone resonate with so many people (with and without cancer) who just enjoy the cathartic nature of wearing subtle swearing patterns.
 Finding out how much joy they bring to strangers has been a completely unforeseen result of this terrible year and it continues to fuel my recovery.

 If you’re looking for information about breast cancer I found breastcancer.org, and The American Cancer Society indispensable.
 Both websites are full of useful information and resources.
 I also joined a local support group which was tremendously helpful, even though I am cranky and only managed to attend twice, it was helpful and I’d recommend it to anyone.
 This journey is harrowing and alleviating even the smallest discomfort will make a huge difference. x